Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have introduced register set automata, a~class of automata over data words providing an underlying formal model for efficient pattern matching of a~subclass of regexes with back-references.
-There are many challenges that we wish to address in the future: \begin{inparaenum}[(i)] \item improvement of our determinisation algorithm to work on a~larger class of input $\nra$s, \item explore other, more expressive, formal models that would allow deterministic automata models for a~large class of regexes with backreferences (e.g., the hard regex in footnote\footref{ftn:hard_regex} is beyond the power of~$\drsa$s), \item develop efficient toolbox for working with $\rsa$s occurring in practice. \end{inparaenum}
+We have introduced register set automata, a~class of automata over data words providing an underlying formal model for efficient matching of a~subclass of regexes with backreferences.
+There are many challenges that we wish to address in the future: \begin{inparaenum}[(i)] \item improvement of our determinization algorithm to work on a~larger class of input $\nra$s, \item explore other, more expressive, formal models that would allow deterministic automata models for a~large class of regexes with backreferences (e.g., the hard regex in footnote\footref{ftn:hard_regex} is beyond the power of~$\drsa$s), \item develop efficient toolbox for working with $\rsa$s occurring in practice, and \cbstart \item explore other approaches of how to efficiently deal with nondeterminism in practice, e.g., in a~similar way as considered in~\cite{KongYCGHM022} (which does not consider backreferences). \cbend \end{inparaenum}